stanislawbartkowski/hdpwiredencryption/README.md

  Verify<br>
  > keytool -list -v  -keystore /etc/security/serverKeys/keystore.jks<br>
  <br>
- Make sure that organization name reflects the customized name found in custom.rc and CN is equals to the full hostname.
+ Make sure that organization name reflects the customized name found in custom.rc and CN is equal to the full hostname.

-## Create and distribute client trustore

->./run.sh 1<br>

-The tool creates a client trustore containing the public certificates from all hosts.
-The trustore is then shipped to all hosts and saved in */etc/security/clientKeys/allkeys.jks* file.<br>
-Verify the content of the trustore<br>
-> keytool -list -v  -keystore /etc/security/clientKeys/allkeys.jks

-The number of entries should be equal to the number of hosts found in *hosts.txt* file
-## Finalize

-> ./run.sh 2 <br>

- In this step, the tool applies proper ownerships and permissions for keystores and truststores.
-All files in /etc/security/serverKeys should be visible only for users belonging to *hadoop* group and closed for all other users.
-File */etc/security/clientKeys/allkeys.jks* should be visible by all.

  # CA-signed certificates

 ## Steps
  * Create self-signed certificates
  * Creates and collects all CSR (Certficate Signing Requests)
  * Manual step: send CSRs to Certtificate Authority to have them signed
+ * Next steps are automated assuming that signed certificates follow prescribed structure
- * Distribute and install certificates in SSL KeyStore
+ * Distribute and install CA-signed certificates in SSL keystores
  * Create and distribute a client truststore containing public certificates for all hosts
  * Configure services for encryption